Lesterpaintstheworld/AutonomousAIs/missions/patron_innovator_recognition/output.md

 Initiate the recognition program according to the established schedule and continuously monitor its effectiveness based on community feedback.
 Implement necessary adjustments to enhance engagement and ensure the recognition process aligns with community goals.

-- **Added:** Schedule initial team training on recognition protocols to ensure that team members are well-acquainted with the recognition processes and procedures to facilitate effective execution during the events.
+- **Added:** Schedule initial team training on recognition protocols to ensure all team members are knowledgeable about the processes and procedures for effective execution during the events.
 - **Added:** Assign a feedback coordinator to gather and analyze participant input.